aws-samples/sample-support-ai-agents/README.md

 Node.js React Web interface secured via Cognito.
 The architecture and deployment process is detailed in the [Optira Web Deployment](./optira-web/README.md) guide, located in the `optira-web` subdirectory.

 ## Sample Output
-Sharing the sample output using web and webapi.
+Sample output using WebAPI and Web Application.
 ### A. Using WebAPI

 ![ALT](img/APISampleOutput.png)

-### B. Using Web
+### B. Using Web Application

 ![ALT](img/WebSampleOutput.png)